 You have to try and discover it for yourself — this tomato rice is a winner! 🙂

 I know there are regions in Spain that do salt crusted potatoes as well, but they bury it under the sand instead of baking it in the oven.

 When I saw (and tried) this in Lisbon, I knew right away that it would be one of my regular potato side dishes here in Stockholm.

 It’s all about this dish’s simplicity — the salt brings out the natural flavor of potatoes.
 Yum.

 Cakes and Pastries

-It is a light cake that is perfect for snacks, dessert, or even breakfast, and so quick to prepare as well!
+This honey cake is so light; it is perfect for snacks, dessert, or even breakfast, and so quick to prepare as well!

-Almost every region in Portugal has its own way of making this well-loved dessert.
+Almost every region in Portugal has its own way of making arroz doce.

-Unlike other desserts that you usually don’t see during the holidays, this one is even (typically) served as part of the Christmas eve meal.
+Unlike other desserts that you usually don’t see during the holidays, this traditional Portuguese food is even (typically) served as part of the Christmas eve meal.

 Portuguese rice pudding is a delicious and warm treat that will always have a place in every family gathering.